illumos/docs/docs/developers/build.md

 `/opt/onbld/env/omnios-*`; one for vanilla `illumos-gate.git`, and one for the OmniOS-specific downstream fork, `illumos-omnios.git`.

+Currently, you may need to set the compiler versions by hand, however.

 If instead you wish to start with the stock environment file template, you'll need to add the following at the end of your copy of `illumos.sh`: